zverolen/vocab-srpski/README.md

 I heavily rely on automatic testing during my development process.
 I don't use full-scale TDD but in many cases I start making a feature with writing a test.
 I also try to cover all interactive functionality in component tests and in end-to-end tests.
 Test files also serve as documentation and fix the current design.

 ## Tasks remaining
-1. Updating tests.
-2. Writing missing tests.
-3. Simplifying cascade system.
+1. Simplifying cascade system.
-4. Updating CSS and design tokens.
+2. Updating CSS and design tokens.
-5. Documenting everything in the design system in Penpot.
+3. Documenting everything in the design system in Penpot.

 ## Planned Features
 1. Experienced user mode.